Upcoming Intakes in Canada: Fall, Winter and Summer Intakes

 Winter Intake in Canada

 The Winter intake in Canada is the second most popular choice after the Fall intake.
 It’s a smaller intake, less common than the Fall, and starts in January month.
-Undoubtedly, this is a great option for students who missed the Fall intake or need more time to prepare for their studies.
+Undoubtedly, this is a better option for students who missed the Fall intake or need more time to prepare for their studies.
 The competition in this intake is less than the September intake.
 So, if you are planning to get admission in January 2025, start the process after April/May 2024.

 List of Top Universities in Canada for Winter Intake